-Steven Koh, a scholar with expertise in criminal law and procedure with a particular emphasis on the international aspects of US cases, has joined the Boston College Law School faculty as the inaugural recipient of the Short Family Sesquicentennial Assistant Professorship.
+Steven Koh, a scholar with expertise in criminal law and procedure with a particular emphasis on the international aspects of US cases, has joined the Boston College Law School faculty as the inaugural recipient of the Marianne D. Short and Ray Skowyra Sesquicentennial Assistant Professorship.
 He will be teaching Criminal Procedure in the fall.

 “We are thrilled to welcome Steven Koh to BC Law,” said Dean Vincent Rougeau.
 “His experiences at the International Criminal Court in The Hague, the UN International Criminal Tribunal for the former Yugoslavia, and the US Justice Department will enrich both the teaching expertise and the scholarly profile of our faculty.”